DavidJCobb/DovahKit/native/src/DovahKit/editor/subsystems/papyrus/_docs/known scripts.md

 * For each known script, we track class information as loaded from up to two PEX files: a winning archived PEX, and a loose PEX.
 If the loose PEX is deleted, we can quickly revert the class hierarchy back to that established by the archived PEX.

 This implies that a known script's inheritance hierarchy can change, as a result of modifications to a loose PEX defining the script itself or any of its ancestor classes.
+It also implies that for each known script *X*, we track up to two potential superclasses: one from the archived PEX file for *X*, if any; and one from the loose PEX file for *X*, if any.

 We support and optimize for the following use cases: